King O'Malley: Move to Australia

-In April 1888, the Oregon City Courier published an article titled "King O’Malley Exposed".
-The newspaper reported that he and a partner had "placed policies to the amount of tens of thousands of dollars by misrepresentation", and that the Home Life Insurance Company was actively warning customers not to take any money from him.
+In April 1888, the Oregon City Courier published an article entitled "King O’Malley Exposed".
+The newspaper reported that O'Malley and a partner had "placed policies to the amount of tens of thousands of dollars by misrepresentation", and that the Home Life Insurance Company was actively warning customers not to take any money from him.
 O'Malley left for Australia a few months later, arriving in Sydney in late July 1888.
-He travelled from San Francisco via Hawaii aboard the SS Mariposa.
-He then went south to attend the Melbourne Centennial Exhibition; his photograph appears in the exhibition's official albums, where he is listed as a representative of an American glass manufacturer.
+He travelled from San Francisco, via Hawaii, aboard the SS Mariposa.
+He then went south to attend the Melbourne Centennial Exhibition, and his photograph appears in the exhibition's official albums, in which he is listed as a representative of an American glass manufacturer.

-O'Malley had a different version of his arrival in Australia.
-According to his account, he moved to Australia for health reasons, as he was suffering from tuberculosis.
-He supposedly arrived in the country at Port Alma, Queensland, then took up residence in a cave at Emu Park where an Aboriginal man named Coowonga nursed him back to health.
+O'Malley's own version of his arrival in Australia was that he moved there for health reasons, because he was suffering from tuberculosis.
+He supposedly arrived in the country at Port Alma, Queensland, then took up residence in a cave at Emu Park, where an Aboriginal man named Coowonga nursed him back to health.
 He subsequently walked overland to Sydney and Melbourne before eventually reaching Adelaide.
-Of this account, (Hoyle 1981) states "whatever its merits as a story, it has absolutely none as a statement of fact".
-O'Malley fabricated a dramatic arrival story to hide his real reason for leaving the United States – to escape embezzlement allegations.
-Given the documentary evidence placing him in Sydney and Melbourne in 1888, it would have required a rapid recovery from tuberculosis followed by a walking journey of hundreds of miles, conducted within a timespan of several months.
+Of that account, (Hoyle 1981) states: "whatever its merits as a story, it has absolutely none as a statement of fact", and that O'Malley fabricated a dramatic arrival story to hide the fact that he left the United States to escape embezzlement allegations.
+Documentary evidence places him in Sydney and Melbourne in 1888, so it would have required a rapid recovery from tuberculosis, followed by a walking journey of hundreds of kilometres, all within a time span of several months.

 South Australia

 By May 1893, O'Malley was living in Adelaide, South Australia.
 During that year's banking crisis, the South Australian Register published a number of letters from him on financial matters.
 He continued to sell life insurance, excelling at self-promotion.
-As a publicity stunt, in April 1894 he announced his candidacy for a by-election in the seat of East Torrens, but never formally nominated.
+In April 1894, as a publicity stunt, he announced his candidacy for a by-election in the seat of East Torrens, but never formally nominated.

 In January 1896, the Register reported that O'Malley would be a candidate for the seat of Encounter Bay at the upcoming general election.
 Encounter Bay was a rural seat electing two MPs to the House of Assembly.
 Although not a resident of the electorate, O'Malley was "apparently a frequent visitor to the area [...] popular with various people in Goolwa and Victor Harbor".
 He stood as an independent, surprising observers by topping the poll ahead of William Carpenter of the United Labor Party (ULP), sitting MP Henry Downer of the Australasian National League, and former MP Charles Hussey.
-He enjoyed strong support among the newly enfranchised female voters, who were sympathetic to his pro-temperance views.
+O'Malley enjoyed strong support among the newly enfranchised female voters, who were sympathetic to his pro-temperance views.